 Available from:

-Caveat: Only journals in the sciences and social sciences that meet Clarivate Analytics' standards for inclusion in the Web of Science Core Collection are assigned impact factors.
-Impact factors are not computed for journals in the humanities.
+Caveat: Only journals that meet Clarivate Analytics' standards for inclusion in the Web of Science Core Collection are assigned impact factors.
+Web of Science Master Journal List

 Ongoing Debate: Currently impact factors are the most widely known way to rank journals, however, they are controversial.
 Some people believe that impact factors do not accurately reflect the impact of a journal or article.